saturnlighting/literature-review/README.md

   motorized vehicles in addition to pedestrians and cyclists” (Fotios and Robbins 2022).

+- We do not know exactly the reasons why road lighting is important for cyclists.
+It is because it helps them to visualize their route in the dark (allowing obstacles and trip hazards to be seen and avoided)? or because it makes cyclists feel more visible and less at risk of being hit by motorised traffic during the night?
+Or perhaps because it makes them feel safer from being a victim of crime?
+Answers to these questions may help to adopt policies to reduce the impact of darkness on cycling levels.

 - Further research is needed to validate the optimum illuminance, the appropriate metric for characterising lamp spectral power distribution, and the most desirable aims of spatial distribution.